 Visitation becomes difficult

-Interfering with visitation and custody arrangements by fabricating excuses is another telltale sign of malicious mother syndrome.
+Interfering with visitation and custody arrangements by fabricating excuses is another telltale sign of malicious parent syndrome.
 Children may start making up reasons why they do not wish to visit the noncustodial parent.
 This manipulation aims to keep the child and the other parent apart, putting a strain on the relationship.

 Punishment is motivation